It’s easier than you might believe to create a landscape that doesn’t pollute the environment.

 Furthermore, gardens with trees are excellent at countering the problem of soil erosion.
 This is crucial during heavy rains when water can quickly strip away unprotected topsoil.
 The deep roots of trees hold firm against this onslaught, keeping the soil in place and helping to prevent floods.

 You can support the environment even more by offering some wildlife cover.
 From bird houses to insect accommodations, hedgehog burrows to bee hives, there really are numerous options for making your yard more welcoming to animals.
 This means that you can provide a home for creatures that are struggling to find their own space, as well as help with pollination and seed dispersal.

 Not only is this great for the environment, but it can also be really enjoyable to watch all the extra activity in your garden!
-Invite your friends and family over to share in the experience.
+Send an invitation template to your friends and family over to share in the experience.

 Eliminate Waste in Your Garden